[Updated October 27, 2024] Christmas events in the Shenandoah Valley can be delightfully old fashioned, and yet also quite modern.

 From lampposts adorned with wreaths and big red bows to Lexington restaurants and shops resplendent with holiday cheer, this town REALLY knows how to do Christmas!

-At 5:15PM on Nov 24, Santa and Mrs. Claus will board a a horse-drawn carriage to lead a processional down Main Street from Oak Grove Cemetery to the community tree lighting in Hopkins Green.
+On Nov 29th, Santa and Mrs. Claus will board a a horse-drawn carriage to lead a processional down Main Street from Oak Grove Cemetery to the community tree lighting in Hopkins Green.

-Named among the best Holiday Main Streets in Virginia, the small town also hosts the annual Lexington Christmas Parade, with a 2023 theme of “Home for the Holidays.”
+Named among the best Holiday Main Streets in Virginia, the small town also hosts the annual Lexington Christmas Parade.

-The Christmas parade takes place on Dec 1 from 6-7PM, with floats, marching bands, and the Virginia Military Institute’s Cadets all helping to spread Christmas cheer.
+The Christmas parade takes place on Dec 6, with floats, marching bands, and the Virginia Military Institute’s Cadets all helping to spread Christmas cheer.

 READ MORE: The 15 Best Things to Do in Lexington VA & Natural Bridge VA